 - This also goes for the Japanese ¥2000 note.
 Just having one is a conversation point, and no one ever spends them if they can avoid it.

-- The same mentioned for the $50 and $100 dollar bills happen for the €100, €200, and €500 notes.
-Quite a number of shops do not accept them, since they'd run out of change and especially the two last ones are so much money that is very hard to spot themnote .
-Also, the European Central Bank has announced that the €500 note will be phased out as is frequently used for money laundering.
+- The same mentioned for the $50 and $100 dollar bills happens for €100, €200, and €500 notes.
+Quite a number of shops do not accept them, since they'd run out of change and especially the two last ones are so much money that is very hard to find themnote .
+Also, the European Central Bank has announced that the €500 note will be phased out as it is frequently used for money laundering.

 - The British £5, £10 and £20 coins.

 - The Canadian one and two dollar bills are still technically legal tender, even though they were replaced by loonies and toonies (one- and two-dollar coins) over twenty years ago since they are cheaper to keep in circulation because they stay in good condition for decades longer than paper banknotes.
 The bills are now kept by people old enough to have used them when they were still in circulation.
 Collector's coins, put out every year or so, are also carefully hoarded.